 - Section 11 Toxicology Information

-Understanding the hazards of your pool chemicals will be the foundation upon which your risk management process is built, when dealing with the dangers of pool chemicals (or other hazardous chemicals) in your organisation.
+Understanding this information will provide the foundation upon which your risk management process is built.
+Whether you're dealing with the dangers of pool chemicals (or other hazardous chemicals or dangerous goods) in your organisation, a risk management approach is crucial for health and safety.

 REMEMBER: Learn more about safety data sheets, including how to read, store and maintain them, in our helpful blog post.